 Please outline details of your computer literacy (beginner, intermediate, advanced), including software applications and operating systems you are familiar with.

-The Digital Arts & New Media program requires an extraordinary commitment of time and energy.
+The Digital Arts Program requires an extraordinary commitment of time and energy.
 Explain why you feel you are prepared to make this commitment at this time in your life.

 Success in this program involves receiving constructive criticism and feedback from peers and instructors.
 Explain how you have dealt with constructive criticism in the past.
 Provide examples.